Home Appraisals: A Primer

-So, who's responsible for making sure the real estate is worth the purchase price?
+So, who's responsible for making sure the value of the property is in line with the amount being paid?
 In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Hopper-King & Assoc. will ensure, you as an interested party, are informed.

-Following the inspection, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Following the inspection, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-It is important to note that while this amount is probably the strongest indication of what a house is worth, it probably will not be the final sales price.
-It's not uncommon for prices to be driven up or down.But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
-At the end of the day, an appraiser from Hopper-King & Assoc. will guarantee you discover the most accurate property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+Note: While this amount is probably the strongest indication of what a house is worth, it probably will not be the final sales price.
+Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Hopper-King & Assoc. will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.